XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Details

-Government-issued photo ID, proof of address (plus extra for certain account types)
+Government-issued photo ID, proof of address (utility bill, bank statement)

 Practical tip